 Act (TPIA).
 INTERVENTION/OUTREACH THROUGH COMMUNITY PARTNERSHIPS: PII may be shared for the purposes of program oversight and accountability including but not limited to activities that allow for a better understanding of how services are being provided and the degree to which they are effective; the number and populations of clients served and the extent that they are accessing multiple services; and to monitor outcomes of participants across domains (e.g., education, employment or health).
 If non-directory PII is shared, the Agency must obtain prior consent.
-YES YES YES YES Community Partners with whom release and receipt of information may include, but is not limited to: US Department of Housing and Urban Development, TX Attorney General Office, Local government, US Department of Veteran's Affairs, TX Department of Health and Human Services, Choice and Promise Neighborhood Initiative partners, US Social Security Administration, Courts, Enforcement Agencies, Probation/Parole Officers, City Welfare Departments, TX Department of Housing and Community Affairs, Outreach Workers and Case Managers, and Utility Companies.
-EDUCATION: PII may be shared for the purposes of partnering with school districts to improve attendance and educational outcomes of residents.
-SAHA may also receive education YES YES YES YES from the school district. non-directory PII is shared, the Agency must obtain prior consent.
+Community Partners with whom release and receipt of information may include, but is not limited to: US Department of Housing and Urban Development, TX Attorney General Office, Local government, US Department of Veteran's Affairs, TX Department of Health and Human Services, Choice and Promise Neighborhood Initiative partners, US Social Security Administration, Courts, Law Enforcement Agencies, Probation/Parole Officers, City Welfare Departments, TX Department of Housing and Community Affairs, Outreach Workers and Case Managers, and Utility Companies.
+YES YES YES YES EDUCATION : PII may be shared for the purposes of partnering with school districts to improve attendance and educational outcomes of residents.
+SAHA may also receive education records from the school district.
+If non-directory PII is shared, the Agency must obtain prior consent.
+YES YES YES YES